Channel - Arts

 24. Anna Fenmore - Case Study

 Dr Anna Fenemore describes the range of performers she works with and supports as well as the variety of traditions she embraces in her own training and approach to making contemporary performance.
+Anna is a lecturer and Postgraduate Research Tutor in the School of Performance and Cultural Industries at the University of Leeds.
+Her teaching expertise is in physical and devised performance.

 Default Presenter